 Much like a bowl of steaming chicken soup or broth, a piping homemade concoction makes for a superb cold remedy to relieve you from the body aches, sneezing, runny nose, cough and throat ache, congestion, watery eyes and general foggy feeling that comes with the common cold.
 However, boiling water alone may not be as curative as this secret ingredient: alcohol.
 That's right, I said it.
-Drinking alcohol may not be advisable while we are suffering from other diseases, nor should be taken with any kind of medication without a doctor's advice.
-Generations of people have turned to a seething drink of a hot toddy, containing, of course, alcohol as a cure for a cold.
+Drinking alcohol may not be advisable while we are suffering from other diseases, nor should be taken with any kind of medication without a doctor's advice but generations of people have turned to a seething drink of a hot toddy, containing, of course, alcohol as a cure for a cold.

 Significant research conducted in this domain has tested relations between pain and alcohol consumption, proving that moderate and situational alcohol intake is observed to have positive pain relief outcomes, that is a greater quality of life.
 Clearly, it's not just an old wives' tale that an alcoholic drink can help cure people from a cold, science actually confirms it.
 Haven't we noticed how warm we feel after a drink of rum or brandy during winter?
 According to studies, even though drinking alcohol does not change your body temperature, the consumption of it increases the volume of blood brought to the skin's surface, thus making you feel warmer.
 In fact, some medicines including popular cough syrups like NyQuil, are proven to contain up to 10% alcohol.